Etsy Shipping Strategy: Free Shipping, Buyer-Paid Shipping, and Profit Math

 | Buyer-paid shipping | $34 | $8 | $42 |

-The buyer total is identical, but the psychology differs.
-The free-shipping version looks simpler.
-The buyer-paid version looks cheaper in the item price but may create friction at checkout.
+The buyer total is nearly identical, but the psychology differs.
+The free-shipping version looks simplest.
+The buyer-paid version looks cheapest in the item price but may create friction at checkout.
+The partial version splits the difference: competitive item price, seemingly reasonable shipping.

-Use the Etsy Pricing Calculator to model both.
+Use the Etsy Pricing Calculator to model all three.
 Enter the real shipping cost, then test whether charging the buyer $0, part of the shipping, or the full amount produces the best balance of conversion and profit.

 Do Not Forget Etsy Fees on Shipping Revenue